ourmaninamsterdam/mask/README.md

 selectMask.start();
 ```

 By default `SelectMask` class is available on the `Window` object.
-It will default to AMD mode if an AMD loader, such as `RequireJS`, is detected.
+It will default to AMD mode if an AMD loader, such as [RequireJS](http://requirejs.org/), is detected.

 ### Via AMD